 Are you beginning with us as a new student?
-If you haven't already done so, be sure you have applied for admission to the college and have either taken or have been exempted from the placement test especially if English or Math is in your program of study.
+If you haven't already done so, be sure you have applied for admission to the college and have either taken or have been exempted from the placement test if English or Math is in your program of study, and you have completed New Student Orientation.

 We look forward to helping you plan your academic journey!